 If you’re accepted onto Reed Smith’s training programme, your LPC and GDL fees will be paid for in full.
 You will also be given a £6,000 maintenance grant for your GDL study year and £7,000 for your LPC study year.

 Reed Smith looks for candidates with a strong academic background.
 The minimum requirement is a 2:1 at undergraduate level (achieved or predicted) in any subject.
+However, we do take into consideration mitigating circumstances.

 Candidates should demonstrate research, analysis, communication, teamwork, leadership and client relationship skills.